pranathisarma11uk-del/Customer-Churn-Analysis-Using-Machine-Learning/README.md

 ## 🔍 Analysis
 ### Data Prepration

-The analysis was conducted on the publicly available Telco Customer Churn dataset, which initially comprised 7,043 customer records with demographic, service, and billing information.
+The analysis was conducted on the publicly available Telco Customer Churn dataset, which initially comprised 7,043 customer records with demographics, service, and billing information.
 A two-stage data preparation pipeline was implemented to ensure data quality and model readiness.

 1. Data Cleaning & Integrity using SQL